Growing Minds

 In the Lab with:

-Department of Psychology at Yale University, working with Dr. Dylan Gee in the Clinical Affective Neuroscience & Development Lab
+Postdoctoral Researcher at the University of Pennsylvania, Lifespan, Informatics, and Neuroimaging Center, working with Dr. Ted Satterthwaite.
+Ph.D., Yale University, working with Dr. Dylan Gee in the Clinical Affective Neuroscience & Development Lab

 Brain development is non-linear, meaning that different brain circuits and the functions they support mature at different rates.
 These differences in the developmental timing of circuit maturation can shape children's abilities and behavior as they get older."